Disappearing gun: History

 Buffington and Crozier further refined the concept in the late 1880s by allowing the counterweight fulcrum to slide, giving the gun a more elliptical recoil path.
 The Buffington–Crozier Disappearing Carriage (1893) represented the zenith of disappearing gun carriages, and guns of up to 16-inch size were eventually mounted on such carriages.
 Disappearing guns were highly popular for a while in the British Empire, the United States and other countries.
 In the United States, they were the primary armament of the Endicott- and Taft-era fortifications, constructed 1898–1917.
 Simpler carriages with a limited disappearing function were initially provided for smaller weapons, the balanced pillar for the 5-inch gun M1897 and the Driggs-Seabury masking parapet for the manufacturer's 3-inch gun M1898.
-However, these could only be retracted at a specific traverse angle (90° off the emplacement's axis), thus could not be used in action.
+However, they could only be retracted at a specific traverse angle (90° off the emplacement's axis), so could not be used in action.
 Due to the mount's undesired flexibility when fired interfering with aiming, both types were disabled beginning in 1913 in the "up" position, with installations circa 1903 and later having received pedestal mounts.
 Both carriage types and their associated guns were removed from service in the 1920s; in the 3-inch gun's case a tendency for the piston rod to break was a factor in their removal.